manifold-systems/manifold/docs/docs.md

 layout: docs_layout
 ---

-# Manifold in a Nutshell
+# Manifold

-[Manifold](https://manifold.systems/) is a unique framework to dynamically and _seamlessly_ extend Java.
-Building on this core framework Manifold supplements Java with new features you can use in your applications:
+[Manifold](https://manifold.systems/) is a framework to dynamically and _seamlessly_ supplement Java with powerful features you can use directly in your applications:

 * **Type-safe Metaprogramming** -- renders code generators obsolete, similar in concept to [F# _type providers_](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/information-rich-themes-v4.pdf)
 * **Extension Methods** -- add methods to classes you don't own, comparable to the same feature in [C#](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods) and [Kotlin](https://kotlinlang.org/docs/reference/extensions.html)
 * **Structural Typing** -- type-safe duck typing, much like interfaces in [TypeScript](https://www.typescriptlang.org/docs/handbook/interfaces.html) and [Go](https://tour.golang.org/methods/10)

-Leveraging these key features Manifold delivers a set of high-level components you can plug into your project, these
+Using this framework Manifold provides an ever growing set of components, called _Type Manifolds_, you can plug into your project, these include:
-include:
+* **GraphQL** integration
 * **JSON** and **JSON Schema** integration
 * **YAML** integration
-* **GraphQL** support
 * Type-safe **Templating**
 * **Structural interfaces** and **Expando** objects
 * **Extension libraries** for collections, I/O, and text